Directly to the content

 Nutrient density: Why the choice of food plays a crucial role

-At a time when food is plentiful, many people still suffer from a form of malnutrition - especially when it comes to micronutrients.
+In a time of abundant food, many people still suffer from some form of deficiency – especially when it comes to micronutrients.
 How can this be?
-The answer lies in the nutrient density of our food - a concept that is very important for your health and longevity.
-This article looks at why the quality of your food is more important than the quantity and how you can make your diet more nutrient-dense.
+The answer lies in the nutrient density of our food – a concept that is crucial for your health and longevity.
+This article explores why the quality of your food is more important than the quantity and how you can make your diet more nutrient-rich.

 What does nutrient density mean?

-Nutrient density describes the ratio of essential nutrients (vitamins, minerals, secondary plant substances etc.) to the energy content (calories) of a food.
-A nutrient-dense food provides many micronutrients with comparatively few calories.
+Nutrient density describes the ratio of essential nutrients (vitamins, minerals, secondary plant compounds etc.) to the energy content (calories) of a food.
+A nutrient-dense food Provides many micronutrients with relatively few calories.

 Nutrient density is an essential concept for a healthy diet because it helps you:

-• Meet your nutritional needs without consuming excess calories
+• To meet your nutritional needs without consuming excess calories

-• Optimize cellular processes that are important for your longevity
+• Optimizing cellular processes that benefit your longevity are important

-The human body needs around 30 essential vitamins, minerals and trace elementsthat it cannot produce itself.
-The German Nutrition Society (DGE) has drawn up reference values for this:
+The human body requires approximately 30 essential vitamins, minerals and trace elements, which he cannot produce himself.
+The German Nutrition Society (DGE) has established reference values for this:

 Vitamin C